HOW TO OBTAIN WISDOM – James 1:5-8

 A gold prospector brings his ore sample into the inspector’s office to be tested.
 The sample itself may not be worth more than a few dollars, but the approval, the official statement about the ore, may be worth millions!
 It assures the prospector that he has a gold mine.
 God’s approval of our faith is also precious because it assures us that our faith is genuine.

 Verse 3 tells us that the testing of our faith produces endurance or patience.
 God wants to make us patient because that is the key to every other blessing.
 The person who does not learn patience will not learn much of anything else.
 We live in an “instant society” today.
-We have instant cash, and instant food and drink.
+We have instant cash, instant food and drink.
 We have the ten-minute oil change, one-hour photo processing, and same-day dry cleaning.
 You would think that waiting must be one of life’s most trying experiences.
 We’ve created for ourselves instant lifestyles.
 If things don’t happen right now, we tend to explode inside ourselves, and often we explode on the outside also.
-As Christians, we tend to direct our impatience toward God, especially when we are undergoing a trial.
+As Christians we tend to direct our impatience toward God, especially when we are undergoing a trial.
 If God can create something out of nothing in an instant, why doesn’t He act?
 Yet He seems to take His time.
 Look how long He delayed before sending Jesus into the world.
 Yet in Galatians 4:4 it says, “In the fullness of time God sent His Son.”
 And there is a “right time” for God to bring us to maturity and a strong faith.

 When the believer in Jesus Christ learns to wait on the Lord, then God can do great things for him or her.
 Immature people are always impatient; mature people are patient and persistent.
 A nurse in a servicemen’s hospital complained to the chaplain that she had been rudely treated by some of the patients.
 He answered, “Thank God for that!”
 “What do you mean”, she asked in astonishment.
 “Well”, he explained, “if you are holding a glass and someone knocks against you, you can only spill out what is inside!”
 When people misjudge and persecute us, we soon reveal what is in our hearts.
 If we are Christ-filled and controlled by the Holy Spirit, we will manifest the gentleness and patience of our Savior.
 In fact, God often allows us to be pushed around and mistreated so that unsaved men and women around us might be amazed by God’s grace as we overflow with love and patience.
 People who have studied the life of John Bunyan, the author of the book, “Pilgrim’s Progress”, tell us that he was such a devoted Christian that he actually asked the Lord to send severe trials into his life so that he might have new occasions to show his love for Jesus.